 Ojo de Dios is Spanish for the eye of God.
-It is a weaving of yarn and wood and has been used as an ancient, contemplative practice that is a combination of Hispanic and Native American cultures.
+It is a weaving of yarn and wood and has been used as an ancient, contemplative practice that is a combination of Hispanic and Indigenous Peoples in the Americas cultures.
 The four ends of the sticks represent the four elements- fire, water, earth, and wind.
 The center represents the sun and the understanding of things we cannot always see.
 They are often made in celebration or blessing, given as a gift or designed to bless a home.
 They were hung of people so that as they prayed it served as a reminder that God was always watching over them.

 - 4 elements

 - glue (preferably hot glue)

 - Glue 2 Popsicle sticks together to form an “x”

 - Attach one end of a yarn to the center of the popsicle sticks by tying it in a knot

 - Now start to wrap the yarn around one of the sticks, beginning close to the center of the God’s eye, then move over to the next stick, wrap around it, and return to the first stick.

 - Continue to wrap and wind, making sure you rotate the God’s Eye craft while working.